anishneu/RecipeHub/README.md

   - Has all privileges of general users and chefs
   - Can edit or delete any recipes
   - Can manage user accounts and roles
+  - Can post News and updates across the platform

 ### Authentication and Security